Angel Goodrich

-Angel Goodrich (born February 24, 1990) is an American former professional basketball player, who played for the Tulsa Shock and Seattle Storm in the WNBA.
+Angel Goodrich (born February 24, 1990) is an American former professional basketball player who played for the Tulsa Shock and Seattle Storm in the Women's National Basketball Association (WNBA).

 Background and family

 Goodrich was born in Glendale, Arizona to Jonathan and Fayth (Goodrichard) Lewis.
 Jonathan is African-American; Fayth is Native American (Cherokee).
 Goodrich herself is an enrolled member of the Cherokee Nation.

 Goodrich has two siblings, an older brother Zach Goodrich, and a younger sister Nikki Lewis.
 Lewis played college basketball for the Tabor Bluejays.